SuleimanFarah/sunpy/GSOC/2014/GSoC-2014-Rajul.md

 1. Packaging of the developed plugin(s)

-## Tools and technologies to be used:
+## Tools and technologies to be used

 * Language : Python
 * GUI library: Qt, PyQt